uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_jupyter.md

 ## Environment Setup

-To modify the environment that Anaconda and Jupyter will run in, please use the Environment Setup field to load modules and modify the environment `$PATH`.
+To modify the environment that `conda` and Jupyter will run in, please use the Environment Setup field to load modules and modify the environment `$PATH`.
 Be aware that any changes to the environment made in this window will be inherited by terminals as well as notebooks opened within Jupyter.

 ### CUDA